delta6626/365-days-of-code/README.md

 - Day 106 ✅: Cleaned up the codebase, added a new “classic” theme with sharp corners, and improved accessibility by replacing divs with buttons where appropriate.
 - Day 107 ✅: Played with Three.js, used circular parametric equations for camera orbiting, and experimented with textures
 - Day 108 ✅: Cleaned up some animation in Nebula’s footer to remove jitter, and updated the FAQ
+- Day 109 ✅ Explored MeshPhongMaterial and point lighting in Three.js
 ---

 ## 📌 Notes